radicallyopensecurity/Nonprofit-Ventures/brainstorm-notes/nonprofit-business-nutshell.md

 # What is Nonprofit Business?

 ‘Nonprofit Business’ is a form of social enterprise that gives 100% of its profits to charity.
 This is both a practical and a thought exercise intended to bake ‘ethics by design’ into a company.
-You can’t just slap ethics on like a bandaid long after the company’s inception, and think that it will make your business ethical.
+You can’t just slap ethics on like a bandaid long after a company’s inception, and think that it will make your business ethical.

 The easiest way to implement a Nonprofit Business: start with a Foundation holding 100% of the shares of a company.
 The following clauses are then written into both the company and foundation’s statutes: